AlexMitev01/Python-Task/README.md

 pip install flask
 ```

 ***Pandas***: Pandas is a powerful data manipulation library for Python.
 Install it using pip:

 <br>
 ```
 pip install pandas
 ```
 <br>

 Once you have installed Python, Flask, and Pandas, you can clone the repository containing the Address Grouping Web Application and navigate to the project directory.
 Cloning command:

 <br>
 ```
 git clone https://github.com/AlexMitev01/Python-Task.git
 ```

-Then run the follwoing, commnad to start the project:
+Then run the following command to start the project:

 <br>
 ```
 python app.py
 ```

-After running the command, the Flask development server will start, and you can access the web application by visiting http://127.0.0.1:5000/ in your web browser.(
+After running the command, the Flask development server will start, and you can access the web application by visiting http://127.0.0.1:5000/ in your web browser.
-<i> If the port is used by another program on local machine you can always change the configuration on the app.py of the project <i> )
+<i>If the port is used by another program on the local machine you can always change the configuration in the app.py of the project.</i>

 Make sure to follow these steps to ensure the smooth execution of the Address Grouping Web Application on your local machine.

-## 3.Functionality:
+## Functionality

-Now that you have done all of the above mentioned steps, you can continue to the core of the applicaiton:
+Now that you have done all of the above mentioned steps, you can continue to the core of the application:

 **Input Data**
 You can input data through two methods:

 File Upload: Upload a .csv file containing the data with two columns: Name and Address.
 Manual Text Entry: Input data directly into the provided text field on the user interface.

-Process Data
+**Process Data**
 Once data is entered, click the "Process" button to initiate the grouping process.

 **Download Results**
 After processing, download the grouped results as a .txt file by clicking the "Download Results" button.

-## 4. Final Notes
+## Final Notes
 If you have read all of the file, I have carefully constructed for you, well congratulations!!!
-Now you must have a working local web-app on for Addresing Groups build in Python>.
+Now you must have a working local web-app for Addressing Groups built in Python>.
 If you need additional instructions or guidance for the code or for the environment, you can always feel free to contact me via email: mitevalex21@gmail.com